-4.2 Public Notice Requirements for Meetings
+4.4 Public Notice Requirements for Meetings

+4.4.1 Regularly Scheduled Meetings

-4.2.1 Public Notification for Regularly Scheduled SAWMPO Policy Board and/or TAC Meetings: In November, or the last regular meeting, of each year, a meeting schedule providing for the dates, time and location of meetings will be approved and published once in both local newspapers and posted continuously on the SAWMPO web site.
+Public notification for regularly scheduled SAWMPO Policy Board and/or TAC meetings shall be published after the last regular meeting of each year.
+The notification will include a meeting schedule providing the date, time, and location of meetings and shall be published once in both local newspapers and posted continuously on the SAWMPO website.